seungecon/seungecon.github.io/_pages/research.md

   *In progress, 2022*

-**A Unified Theory of the Term-Structure and Monetary Stabilization: Part II.
-Empirics (joint with Marc Dordal i Carreras)**
+**Empirical Estimation of Bond Markets Market Segmentation (joint with Marc Dordal i Carreras and Anna Carruthers)**

   *In progress, 2022*